Appearance

 The Result

-- Scenario B (Price retraces then flies): Layers 1, 2, 3, and 4 get filled.
-You now have a full position, but your Average Entry Price is significantly better than the original signal price.
-This means you reach profit faster and have less risk on the table.
+- Scenario B (Price retraces then rallies): Multiple layers fill.
+You hold a larger position, but your Average Entry Price is significantly better than the original signal price.
+You reach profit faster and have less risk on the table.

 Take Profit (TP) Strategies